-After all, we are talking about a musical group that has reached number one in album charts literally all over the world, has sold out huge stadium tours, has grown into one of the pioneers of mainstream big beat and has received as many as 33 music awards.
+The tragedy didn’t lead the band to split and they have said they intend to continue making music and touring.
+After all, we are talking about first-class performers that reached number one in album charts literally all over the world, sold out huge stadium tours, have grown into one of the pioneers of mainstream big beat and have received dozens of music awards.

 The show must go on.